Stocks slip on Wall Street, pulling back from record highs

-Stocks edged lower in midday trading Monday after briefly approaching the record highs they reached a month ago.
+Stocks edged lower in afternoon trading Monday after briefly approaching the record highs they reached a month ago.

 The quiet opening to the week follows several choppy weeks as investors continue to gauge the economy's recovery and the risks rising inflation.
 Wall Street faces a relatively light week of economic data, though investors will get more information on how much consumer prices rose last month.

-Technology stocks and banks pulled the broader market lower.
+Technology stocks, banks and industrial companies pulled the broader market lower.
 Health care companies made solid gains.
-Moderna rose 7.7% after it sought a regulatory authorization in Europe to let adolescents receive its COVID-19 vaccine.
+Moderna rose 7.5% after it sought a regulatory authorization in Europe to let adolescents receive its COVID-19 vaccine.

 Treasury yields were stable.
-The yield on the 10-year Treasury held stready at 1.56%.
+The yield on the 10-year Treasury held steady at 1.57%.
 Crude oil prices were little changed.

 Investors will get another glimpse into the impact of inflation on Thursday with the Labor Department's consumer price report for May.
 Prices on everything from food to clothes and housing has been rising as the economy recovers.